RyanBayne/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

 * DONE - Added new links to the top of the Setup Wizard Application step - just makes more sense!
 * DONE - Fixed broken link to the ZypheREvolved Twitch channel in Help tab.
 * DEV  - Added defaults to parameters in function add_wordpress_notice().
 * DEV  - do_action( 'twitchpress_manualsubsync' ) added to visitor procedure for manual Twitch sub data sync.
+* DONE - Improvement program step in Setup Wizard changed to "Options".
+* DONE - Setup wizard now includes the authorising of the main channel when submitting Options step.
+* DONE - Final step in the Setup Wizard looks better after some text changes.

 = 1.7.2 =
 * FIX - Corrected variable name $functions to $function in the new twitchpress_is_sync_due() function.